 The longer an employee has been with a company, the more likely that there has been some change in the terms of the employee's contract.
 This may not be expressly agreed to in a new contract or amendment.
 In some cases, it could involve a change in a single area of the employment agreement, such as a change in the pension plan, change in vacation policy, or change in employee expectations.

 In some cases, a contract may be formed or modified without the employer intending to modify the contract.
-This may involve oral statements, changes to policy statements, or updates to employee handbooks.
+This may involve oral statements and verbal contracts, changes to policy statements, or updates to employee handbooks.